 Will I have to wait to see a Dietitian?

 We make every effort to ensure our clients receive appropriate treatment in a timely manner.
-Healthy Foundations aims to see clients for within 7 days of initial contact.
+Healthy Foundations aims to see clients within 7 days of initial contact.

 Are there any costs involved?